pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 ### `Ingress`
 An Ingress exposes HTTP and HTTPS routes from outside the cluster to services in the cluster such as Console or Authentication services.

-To configure the Ingress, enable the `ingress` field in your values.yaml and provide any specific annotations to customize your ingress controller behavior.
+To configure the Ingress, enable the `ingress` field in your values.yaml, and chose one of the following:

+- deploy your preferred Ingress Controller ([Traefik](./pach-ui-ingress/), NGINX).
+- or, provide any specific Kubernetes Ingress annotations to customize your ingress controller behavior.

 If your `ingress` is enabled:

 - Cloud providers may provision a Load balancer automatically.
-For example, AWS will provision an Application Load Balancer (ALB).
+For example, AWS will provision an Application Load Balancer (ALB) in front of Console.
 - The deployment of Pachyderm (Check our [Helm documentation](../helm_install/)) automatically creates the following set of rules:
 ```yaml
     - host: <your_domain_name>